Myanmar: Ethnic groups

 Myanmar is ethnically diverse.
 The government recognises 135 distinct ethnic groups.
 There are at least 108 different ethnolinguistic groups in Myanmar, consisting mainly of distinct Tibeto-Burman peoples, but with sizeable populations of Tai–Kadai, Hmong–Mien, and Austroasiatic (Mon–Khmer) peoples.

+Ethnic identity in modern-day Myanmar has been significantly shaped by British colonial rule, Christian missionaries, and decolonisation in the post-independence era.
+To this day, the Burmese language does not have precise terminology that distinguishes the European concepts of race and ethnicity; the term lu-myo (လူမျိုး, lit. 'type of person') can reference race, ethnicity, and religion.
+For instance, many Bamar self-identify as members of the 'Buddhist lu-myo or the 'Myanmar lu-myo,' which has posed a significant challenge for census-takers.

 The Bamar form an estimated 68% of the population.
 10% of the population are Shan.
 The Kayin make up 7% of the population.
 The Rakhine people constitute 4% of the population.
 Overseas Chinese form approximately 3% of the population.
 Myanmar's ethnic minority groups prefer the term "ethnic nationality" over "ethnic minority" as the term "minority" furthers their sense of insecurity in the face of what is often described as "Burmanisation"—the proliferation and domination of the dominant Bamar culture over minority cultures.

 Mon, who form 2% of the population, are ethno-linguistically related to the Khmer.
 Overseas Indians are 2%.
 The remainder are Kachin, Chin, Rohingya, Anglo-Indians, Gurkha, Nepali and other ethnic minorities.
 Included in this group are the Anglo-Burmese.
 Once forming a large and influential community, the Anglo-Burmese left the country in steady streams from 1958 onwards, principally to Australia and the United Kingdom.
 It is estimated that 52,000 Anglo-Burmese remain in Myanmar.
 As of 2009, 110,000 Burmese refugees were living in refugee camps in Thailand.